Do you wonder if you can eat potato leaves after tasting the delicious dishes of Pumpkin leaves?

 What are the Benefits of Sweet Potato Leaves?

-According to the Journal of Food Science, Sweet Potato leaves contain various micronutrients that are beneficial for the human body.
+According to the National Library of Medicine, Sweet Potato leaves contain various micronutrients that benefit the human body.

 Refer to the table below to learn more about the nutritional value of sweet potato leaves.